NREL/OpenStudio-user-documentation/docs/reference/openstudio_application_interface.md

 *Above: This menu item allows you to run one measure on your model.*

 ### Find Measures and Find Components
 The BCL window gives you access to an online repository of building energy modeling data called the Building Component Library.
-Although you can access the BCL website on its own, OpenStudio has integrated access to the BCL from within the application.
+Although you can access the BCL website on its own, OpenStudio Application has integrated access to the BCL.
 You can access this through the "Components & Measures" menu.

 The first time you open this window you will be prompted for an API key, unless you have already used BCL functionality in the SketchUp Plug-in.
 [Instructions for finding your API Key](../getting_started/getting_started.md#connecting-with-the-building-component-library) are in the "Getting Started" section.